blumixid/docs/admin/index.md

 # Managing {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated
 {: #mng}
-Last updated: 19 September 2016
-{: .last-updated}

 If you have administrator access for {{site.data.keyword.Bluemix_notm}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated, go to the **Administration** page to manage resources, monitor quota usage, administer user permissions, schedule upgrade notifications, view security reports and logs, and more.
-You can manage your orgs by creating spaces and setting [user roles and permissions](index.html#oc_useradmin); see [Managing your organizations](../admin/orgs_spaces.html).
+You can manage your orgs by creating spaces and setting [user roles and permissions](index.html#oc_useradmin); see [Managing your organizations](/docs/admin/orgs_spaces.html).
 {:shortdesc}

 *Table 1.
 Administrative tasks for managing your {{site.data.keyword.Bluemix_notm}} local or dedicated instance*